 The daughter of a Marine and a Marine spouse of 20 years, Akina quickly learned to become resilient as she and her family PCS’d every three years to a new duty station.
 She has had the opportunity to travel and live across the nation and overseas meeting and working with diverse groups of people and learning firsthand the needs of our military and veteran community.
 Her passion for the betterment of society started at an early age as she began advocating on behalf of the military community, working toward bridging the gap of resources and services.

-In her free time, Akina volunteers as the Director of Programs for a nonprofit called Network for Exceptional Military Families, which helps to bridge the gap for military service members, their families, veterans and caregivers with exceptional needs.
-She believes knowledge is key and spends time building on her professional and personal development through attending trainings, seminars, and webinars.
+Akina has volunteered as the Director of Programs for a nonprofit called Network for Exceptional Military Families, which helps to bridge the gap for military service members, their families, veterans and caregivers with exceptional needs.
+She along with four other spouses founded this Network, where she also held positions of Vice President of the Board and Director of Programs.
+Akina believes knowledge is key and spends time building on her professional and personal development through attending trainings, seminars, and webinars.
 Akina has been honored as a volunteer of the year, awarded a certificate of recognition in honor of her leadership and dedicated service by the California Legislature Assembly and North County Philanthropy Council, and awarded Armed Forces Insurance Military Spouse of the Year Camp Pendleton in 2018.
 Currently residing in Southern California, Akina is a Green Bay Packers fan and enjoys watching and attending football games (high school and NFL), wrestling matches Greco-Roman, Freestyle, and Folkstyle (Collegiate), track meets, fishing, traveling and history museums.

 “The Steven A. Cohen Military Family Clinic at VVSD’s mission ‘we seek to improve the quality of life’ and their vision ‘to ensure that every veteran, active-duty service member, and family member is able to obtain access to high-quality care that enables them to lead fulfilling and productive lives’ is what resonates with me,” Akina said.